seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

 36  Starting angle perturbation (deg): 25
 37  Minimum angle perturbation (deg): 3

 This simulated annealing algorithm has the ability to perform non-fragmented searches, or in other words it can enforce minimum and maximum distance constraints through the course of the entire run.
-This enables faster, more efficient searches.
+This enables faster, more relevant searches.
 To enable this feature, place yes on line 22.
 Putting Yes for line 23, and setting the Quenching factor to 1 turns on Basin Hopping.
 Basin hopping is very similar to simulated annealing except the temperature (line 25), number of perturbations to perform at a time (line 33), and perturbation amounts (34-37) do not change.
 Also, when performing basin hopping, the energy value is obtained by making a copy of the original structure, performing optimization to the nearest local minimum, and assigning that energy value to the original structure.
 By tradition, simulated annealing and basin hopping use only one structure and do not use a population of candidate structures, though this application will allow populations of solutions.
 A population of solutions with these two algorithms is essentially a set of independent runs.
 Using a population of solutions with these algorithms greatly increases the probability of finding the correct minimum and is highly recommended.

 At each step, simulated annealing makes a number of random perturbations.
 Each perturbation can move the center-of-mass for a group of atoms, a molecule, or a "unit" along a random vector the length of which is specified on lines 34 and 35.
 Alternatively a perturbation can rotate one of three angles in a molecule or unit by a random amount (see lines 36 and 37).
 Once a perturbation has been made, the energy is recalculated.
 If the energy value is better, the perturbation is accepted.
 If it is worse, the perturbation is accepted with a certain probability defined as: